 Yep, those kind of roast potatoes again

-Four fairly small roast potatoes were supplied.
+Four fairly small roast potatoes were supplied by The Marlborough.
 They were pretty dire.
 No evidence of crispy outsides and towards solid on the inside.
 They were supposedly roasted in goose fat but I could barely detect any roasting let alone any goose fat.
 My vegan-pie eating accomplice weirdly thought they were really nice, but then again she later announced what a brilliant idea it would be if roast dinners came with mash potato instead of roast potatoes.
 You can imagine the position of my jaw.

 The Yorkshire pudding very much had a hint of hanging around the kitchen for a while, though not too much, and managed the feat of being voluminous yet not too pointless.
 That said, there was too much of it, the outsides were more towards edible than enjoyable, but the soggy bottom was a great textural accompaniment to the pork.